turingschool/front-end-curriculum/lessons/module-3/intro-to-express.md

 IMPORTANT NOTE: this approach has a few of flaws.

 - We're storing data in memory, which will be wiped out when the server goes down.
-- Using the current time is a terrible idea for a number of reasons.
-Most obviously, it's super easy to guess IDs and steal secrets.
+- Multiple pets could have the same time stamp.
+Something like [shortid](https://github.com/dylang/shortid) would be better for id generation.

 #### The Sad Path